 ESA’s Gaia satellite released its second astrometric catalogue in 2018, providing distances and velocities for over a billion stars.
 Using Gaia DR2 to select a sample of local white dwarfs, I intend to use this to derive the stellar formation history of the solar neighbourhood.
 With this catalogue, and extending it beyond the local area, it will also be possible to find more exotic white dwarfs which can provide insight into other areas of astrophysics.

 During my time at Warwick, I have undertaken 25 nights of astronomical observations.
 These have been split between the William Herschel Telescope and the Isaac Newton Telescope at the Observatorio del Roque de Los Muchachos on the island of La Palma in the Canary Islands.

 I am also interested in exoplanets, including white dwarf planetary systems.
 My master's research was aimed at fitting a time-series dataset, obtained with FORS2, to retrieve a transmission spectrum of WASP-96b and search for atomic absorption features in its atmosphere.
 Carrying on from this, I hope to also research evolved planetary systems during my PhD.

 Previously I took first-year undergraduate assignment classes; this involved marking a set of assignments each week and leading a class with those students in which we went through their worksheet.
 The purpose of these classes, at least from my point of view, was to make sure the students understood the physics in the worksheets rather than just getting good marks.
 The topics covered include a wide range of areas to provide general foundational knowledge for first-year physics students. (e.g. classical mechanic/special relativity/E&M/quantum phenomena).
-I have also helped with marking first year exam scripts for the PX145 Physics Fondations Module.
+I have also helped with marking first-year exam scripts for the PX145 Physics Foundations Module.